midlantica/LovelyBunchOfCoconuts/content/memes/politics/what-can-we-do-to-stop-living-in-fear-cl.md

 ![what-can-we-do-to-stop-living-in-fear-cl](/memes/politics/what-can-we-do-to-stop-living-in-fear-cl.png)

-What Can We Do To Stop Living In Fear Cl
+What can we do to stop living in?
+Fear Cl.